VueGWT/vue-gwt/README.md

 For easy backward compatibility it's possible to wrap any Vue GWT Component in a gwt-user Panel.
 For this you need to use `VueGwtPanel`

-:exclamation: For it to work, your Component must have a template.

 For example, let's instantiate our `ChildComponent` using this mechanism: